Oracle JET supports the Model-View-ViewModel (MVVM) architectural design pattern.

 API compatibility with Backbone.js Model, Collection, and Events classes, except for Backbone.js Underscore methods.

 Popup UI handling

-The Oracle JET framework includes support for hybrid mobile applications that run on iOS, Android, and Wndows mobile devices within the Apache Cordova container.
+Oracle JET includes support for hybrid mobile applications that run on iOS, Android, and Windows mobile devices within the Apache Cordova container.

-To support hybrid mobile development, the Oracle JET framework includes the following features:
+To support hybrid mobile development, Oracle JET includes the following features:

 Native themes that you can use with Cordova to create hybrid mobile applications that emulate the look and feel of native iOS, Android, and Windows mobile devices